svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-wont-start.md

 rm -r /var/lib/rippled/db
 ```

-**Tip:** It is generally safe to delete the `rippled` databases, because any individual server can re-download ledger history from other servers in the XRP Ledger network.
+**Tip:** It is generally safe to delete the `rippled` databases, because any individual server can re-download ledger history from other servers in the SGY Ledger network.

 Alternatively, you can change the paths to the databases in the config file.
 For example: